-Native American Language Revitalization Legislation in the 113th Congress
+Native American Language Revitalization Legislation in the U.S. Congress

 The LSA is currently engaged in a campaign to educate and inform members of the U.S. Congress about the benefits of Native American language revitalization.
-There are two bills currently pending in both houses of Congress which seek to enhance efforts to revitalize Native American languages:
+In the 113th Congress (2012 - 2014), two bills were proposed in both houses of Congress which sought to enhance efforts to revitalize Native American languages:

 - H.R.726/S.2299 Native American Languages Reauthorization Act of 2014